 From 2017-2018, I interned with New Jersey Assemblyman Andrew Zwicker, who is both a state assemblyman and a physicist at the Princeton Plasma Physics Laboratory.
 I mainly assist the assemblyman and his staff in researching state policy, typically with an emphasis on issues related to science, technology, and the environment.

-I currently volunteer on the Endorsement Committee for Abundant Housing LA, the largest pro-housing nonprofit in Greater Los Angeles.
+I sit on the Board of Directors for Abundant Housing LA, the largest pro-housing nonprofit in Greater Los Angeles.
 The organization supports more housing at all levels of affordability and reforms to land use and zoning codes—both of which are necessary to improve housing affordability, homelessness, access to jobs & transit, environmental sustainability, and racial & economic equity.
-In this role, I help inform AHLA's endorsement process by researching, interviewing, and recommending pro-housing candidates in local and state races in Southern California.
+In this role, I help guide AHLA's strategy as well as inform AHLA's endorsement process by researching, interviewing, and recommending pro-housing candidates in local and state races in Southern California.